 And this house was an old farmhouse that actually had an old well that they used for water when the house was first built.
 It still had the pulley system on it.
 Which was great in case of an emergency, and you needed water.

-So now, when the power goes so does our water.
+Now, when the power goes so does our water.
 Which is where solar power comes in.
 If I had solar panels powering my water then even if the whole grid is disrupted, theoretically, I should still have water.

 5. A Hand Pump

-In case you haven’t guessed, it is most common for off-grid homesteads to have a well.
+In case you haven’t guessed, it is common for off-grid homesteads to have a well.
 And the reason is that it is a reliable source of water that comes straight from the ground.

-But let’s say you don’t have the money to go solar or wind-powered.
+Even so, let’s say you don’t have the money to go solar or wind-powered.
 And all you have is an electric pump.

 Yet, you are looking for a back-up in case of an emergency.